-New traffic signals are proposed at the intersections of Interchange Way and Doughton Road with Millway Avenue.
-Modifications to the existing traffic signals are proposed at the intersection of Highway 7 and Millway Avenue.
-The design of the intersections will be AODA compliant with dedicated crosswalks for pedestrians and crossrides for cyclists as per the requirements of OTM Book 15 and Book 18.
+Traffic signals are proposed at the intersections of Commerce Way, Edgeley Road, Millway Avenue, Jane Street, Maplecrete Road, and Creditstone Road with Interchange Way.
+The design of the intersections will be AODA compliant with dedicated crosswalks for pedestrians and cross rides for cyclists as per the requirements of OTM Book 15 and Book 18.

-Full illumination is proposed along Millway Avenue.
+Full illumination is proposed along Interchange Way.